nsip/nias3/README.md

 * Peer-to-peer synchronisation of data between nodes, to obviate the need for server/client configuration

 NIAS has gone through the following implementation stages:
-* [NIAS](https://github.com/nsip/nias), implemented in Ruby with Apache Kafka data streaming, Redis as graph database, LMDS as data store.
+* [NIAS](https://github.com/nsip/nias) (Oct 2015), implemented in Ruby with Apache Kafka data streaming, Redis as graph database, LMDS as data store.
 Initial proof of concept; stream chaining, filtering, format conversion, multiple standards in graph.
 Simple Analytics front-end.
-* [NIAS2](https://github.com/nsip/nias2), implemented in Go with NATS Streaming, Ledis as graph database and data store.
+* [NIAS2](https://github.com/nsip/nias2) (Jul 2016), implemented in Go with NATS Streaming, Ledis as graph database and data store.
 Optimised for performance; intended for desktop deployment.
 Specific to NAPLAN use cases.
-* [NIAS3](https://github.com/nsip/nias3), implemented in Go with NATS Streaming, Ledis as Hexastore graph database.
+* [NIAS3](https://github.com/nsip/nias3) (Mar 2018), implemented in Go with NATS Streaming, Ledis as Hexastore graph database.
 Move to triples as storage unit, peer-to-peer synchronisation of data.

+## NIAS3 Functionality

+See https://github.com/nsip/nias3/wiki/Design-specification for the intended functionality of NIAS3.

-## Functionality implemented to date
+### Functionality implemented to date

 Functionality illustrated in `test.sh`